panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 <br />
 For **Python (pip)**, we can specify the same with `--no-cache-dir`.

-#### Keep layers number to a minimum
+#### Limit the number of layers

-Each Dockerfile instruction adds a new layer to the image.
-Docker uses an overlay-type file system.
-The layers are accumulative in nature, each layer adds on top of existing ones.
+Every instruction in a Dockerfile creates a new layer in the image.
+Docker utilizes an overlay-type file system, stacking these layers cumulatively.
-In the above examples, even if we place the command to delete the files, **they are not deleted and the image size will not decrease**, so the disk space will not get returned.
+In the above examples, even if we instruct to delete the files, **they are not deleted and the image size will not decrease**, so the disk space will not be returned.

 We can merge the `RUN` commands to avoid this.
 If we do the cleanup before the `RUN` command is completed, the files we want deleted will not end up in the image: